User-Generated Content (UGC) in Social Media Marketing

 A recent analysis by WPP Media revealed that for the first time, more than half of all content-driven advertising revenue will come from platforms and content created by individuals rather than professional media outlets.
 That includes everything from TikToks and YouTube videos to podcast clips, reviews, and social media posts made by everyday users and content creators.

-It’s a huge shift that reflects where people are spending their time online, and more importantly, what kind of content they’re paying attention to.
+It’s a huge shift that reflects where people are spending their time online —and, more importantly, what kind of content they’re paying attention to.

 - A customer’s Instagram photo using your product